HypeCheck

 • No clinical trials specifically on coconut water powder were found in the provided research data — health claims are largely marketing-driven

-• Products vary widely in actual electrolyte content depending on processing and concentration — check the label for actual mg of potassium and sodium
+• Products vary widely in actual coconut water content and electrolyte levels; check the supplement facts panel for potassium and sodium amounts

 Products Containing Coconut Water Powder